Unlock your economic potential

 • 1st in the UK for Value-Added for Economics in the Guardian University Guide 2024.

-• Learn to trade with real money.
+• Trade with real money.
 Get hands-on experience in the stock market with the Essex Equity Fund.
-We'll give you the cash to make real trades.
+We'll give you the cash and teach you how to trade.

 Elevate your economic knowledge